kakao/DAFT/README.md

 ## Dataset Preparation
 For both CLEVR and GQA, we generally followed [Hudson et al](https://github.com/stanfordnlp/mac-network).
 However, *pytorch* does not have thread-safe dataloader for hdf5 file.
-So we split the hdf5 into single files for enhanced training speed and thread-safe data loading.
+So we split the hdf5 into single files for faster training and thread-safe data loading.
-We provide these these single files.
 - CLEVR will space about 95GB after extraction (features 75GB, images 18GB, annots+misc <2GB).
 - GQA will space about 140GB after extraction (features 115GB, images 21GB, annots+misc <4GB).

 ### CLEVR
-1. Download CLEVR dataset, skip this step if you don't need visualization.
+1. Download CLEVR dataset (skip this step if you don't need visualization)
 ```
 $ export DATASET_ROOT={Whatever you want}
 $ cd $DATASET_ROOT